EI Communities in Arizona

-There are many EIs who move to Arizona for the clean, dry air and the low pollen and mold.
+There are many people with environmental illness (EI) who move to Arizona for the clean, dry air and the low pollen and mold.
 We tend to like to gather in loose communities, which makes life easier for all of us.

 The vegetation varies dramatically across the state, following the elevation and rainfalls.
 People who have problems with the vegetation in one area may do well in others.
 In the mountainous north, the vegetation can change dramatically within a few miles.